yh54321/react-pokerchip/README.md

 <PokerChip value={1000000} color='#FF0' currency='€' />
 <PokerChip text='T' color='#40E0D0' lineColor='#51D3C6' />
 ```
+# Installation
+To install: `npm i react-pokerchip`

+To build (for devs, runs automatically on install): `npx babel src --out-dir lib --copy-files`

+# Styling
+Styling can be added or modified through the `.pokerchip` CSS class

 # Props
 All props are optional and can be `undefined`.